HalfElfAlistair/DandD_dice_roller/README.md

 ## Author Notes

 ### Why D&D?
-Aside from it being a fun shared hobby, we both saw a lot of potential for D&D as something we could develop coding projects around.
-With so much information and variables the possibilities are seemingly endless for what we can create as we improve our knowledge.
+Aside from it being a fun hobby, I saw a lot of potential for D&D as something I could develop coding projects around.
+With so much information and variables, the possibilities are seemingly endless for what I can create as my knowledge improves.